 - Read my report and attached information. - Submit your proof of debt if you have not already using the online form on our website or by emailing the completed in Appendix C. - Advise me if you are interested in providing indemnity funding.

 Will a dividend be paid to unsecured creditors?

-At this stage it is too early to determine if a dividend will be paid to unsecured creditors.
+It is unlikely a dividend will be paid to any unsecured creditors.
 Please refer to section 3 - Financial Position for more information about how this was determined.